scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLonAWS.md

 ### Requirements

-* You must use the Kubernetes cluster with version 1.19 for Scalar DL deployment.
+* You must use the Kubernetes cluster with version 1.19 or higher for Scalar DL deployment.
 * You must create a node group with the label, key as `agentpool` and value as `scalardlpool` for Scalar DL deployment.
 * You must add a rule in the EKS security group to **enable HTTPS access (Port 443)** to the private EKS cluster from the bastion server.